corndeladmin/tech-docs/src/sql/index.md

 ## Learning SQL

-We'll begin by learning how to query data from an existsing database.
+We'll begin by learning how to query data from an existing database.
 Later, we'll take a look at managing the database - creating new tables, modifying tables, and so on.